zehaoj/katacoda-scenarios/sentry-101/step1.md

 - It lets you know what’s breaking and how to reproduce the problem, without waiting for user reports.
 - It lets you view actual code in stack traces and see the error’s url, parameters, and session information.

 A powerful tool like Sentry requires some time to learn and master.
-In this tutorial we will go through the basic usage of it and by the end of this scanario, you should know how to setup everything and explore the fundamental usage of Sentry.
+In this tutorial, we will go through the basic usage of it and by the end of this scenario, you should know how to set up everything and explore the fundamental usage of Sentry.

 Before you start, here are some key terms that might help you during the process: